skiptools/skip-foundation/README.md

 SkipFoundation vends the `skip.foundation` Kotlin package.
 It is a reimplementation of Foundation for Kotlin on Android.
 Its goal is to mirror as much of Foundation as possible, allowing Skip developers to use Foundation API with confidence.

+SkipFoundation also implements portions of the CryptoKit API.

 ## Dependencies

 SkipFoundation depends on the [skip](https://source.skip.tools/skip) transpiler plugin as well as the [SkipLib](https://github.com/skiptools/skip-lib) package.